Wilson13/Practices/Embedded/README.md

   }

 Ans:
-1. Interrupt Service Routine cannot have a return type.
+1. Interrupt Service Routine cannot have a return type.<br />
-2. ISRs cannot pass a parameter.
+2. ISRs cannot pass a parameter.<br />
-3. printf() should work inside the CAN ISR however this will introduce many areas for potential problems. printf() is not reentrant so unless interrupts are disabled while calling it, it cannot be called from main code or from any other interrupt that does not have the same priority as the CAN ISR.
+3. printf() should work inside the CAN ISR however this will introduce many areas for potential problems.<br /><br />

+  printf() is not reentrant so unless interrupts are disabled while calling it, it cannot be called from main code or from any other interrupt that does not have the same priority as the CAN ISR.
+  <br /><br />
   In addition, it can never be called from the serial ISR.
 The library code for printf() is large (about 1kb) and slow to execute.
 This will dramatically affect the performance of your ISR and therefore your application.
 In addition it may adversely affect the behavior of your application.
   If you wish to display state information then you have other options.
 For example changing the state of I/O pins or (if you are using tScope) putting the state in an xdata variable and watching the value.
   *source: http://infocenter.arm.com/help/index.jsp?topic=/com.arm.doc.faqs/ka9314.html